KILTprotocol/kilt-workshop-101/ctype.md

 Now that we have an identity, we only need a CTYPE before we can create a claim.

 CTYPE is a KILT-specific term, but the concept is simple.
-A CTYPE defines what the structure of a claim must be.
+A CTYPE defines the structure of a claim.
 You can think of it as the data model for your claim.

 For example, a very basic CTYPE for a driver's license could look like this: